2007 Holiday Bowl

-The 2007 Pacific Life Holiday Bowl was a college football bowl game played December 27, 2007 in San Diego.
-It was part of the 2007 NCAA Division I FBS football season and one of 32 games in the 2007–08 bowl season.
-It featured the Texas Longhorns against the Arizona State Sun Devils.
-Texas won 52–34 and set Holiday Bowl records for the earliest score and for most points scored in the first quarter.
+The 2007 Pacific Life Holiday Bowl was a college football bowl game played on December 27, 2007, in San Diego, California.
+It was part of the 2007 NCAA Division I FBS football season and 1 of 32 games in the 2007–08 bowl season.
+It featured the Texas Longhorns from the Big 12 against the Pac-10 co-champion Arizona State Sun Devils.
+Texas won, 52–34, and set Holiday Bowl records for the earliest score and for most points scored in the first quarter.
 Texas also set a school record for most points scored in a bowl game.
 A bizarre play involving Chris Jessee, a member of the Longhorn football operations staff and the stepson of the Texas head coach, has been cited as one of the strangest plays of the season.

 Bowl background

 The Holiday Bowl is a post-season NCAA-sanctioned Division I FBS college football bowl game that has been played annually at Qualcomm Stadium in San Diego, since 1978.
 The game is currently sponsored by Pacific Life Insurance, so it is known as the "Pacific Life Holiday Bowl"; previous title sponsors have been SeaWorld, Thrifty Car Rental, Plymouth, and Culligan.
 Bowl games typically have contracts with specific colleges to provide eligible teams.
 The conferences affiliated with the Holiday Bowl has changed over the history of the bowl.
 As of 2007, the game features the 2nd place Pac-10 team and the 3rd place Big 12 team.